LavrVV/Fluorescence-prediction/Readme.md

-# Diploma project for CMS MSU
+# Diploma project for CMC MSU

 This is project to create neural network to predict brain glioma fluorescence by ```.dicom``` brain images.